Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Development workflow – While developing the UI, you’ll need to run both the backend server (with go run .) and the node development server (npm start).
 There are some tools to help you do this in a single shell window we use Concurrently.

-The UI/build directory must have files for compiling the code.
-You might notice that the //go:embed build directive is unhappy if there are no files to embed in the UI/build.
+The UI/build directory must have files to compile the code.
+You might notice that the //go:embed build directive is unhappy if there are no files to embed in the ui/build.
 You’ll have to run an npm run build for the Go program to compile or satisfy it with a single file mkdir ui/build && touch ui/build/index.html.

 Summary

-It’s worth noting that this is not putting much of a strain on our backend service; it simply has to occasionally serve up some JavaScript and CSS files.
+It’s worth noting that this is not putting much of a strain on our backend service; it simply has to serve up some JavaScript and CSS files occasionally.
 The bulk of the work is still in the API routes, which is done by design in our current project.

 We’ve found this a valuable and elegant solution to hosting a React App with our Go-written backend.